 Australia’s early ambitions to acquire an atomic arsenal ended when it joined the Non-Proliferation Treaty in 1973.
 But it has not yet become a strong and consistent supporter of nuclear disarmament.
-Australia has resisted calls by civil society to sign and ratify the Treaty on the Prohibition of Nuclear Weapons, as the government believes that US nuclear weapons enhance Australia’s security.
+Australia has resisted calls by civil society to sign and ratify the Treaty on the Prohibition of Nuclear Weapons under successive Liberal/National governments.

-The Australian Labor Party committed to signing and ratifying the UN Treaty on the Prohibition of Nuclear Weapons in 2018.
+The Australian Labor Party committed to sign and ratify the UN Treaty on the Prohibition of Nuclear Weapons in 2018.
 This policy was reaffirmed in 2021.
 Click to read more. →

 Over 250 federal, state and territory parliamentarians have pledged to work for Australia to sign and ratify the Treaty on the Prohibition of Nuclear Weapons.
 Click here to find out who they are. →

 Parliamentary Friends of the Treaty on the Prohibition of Nuclear Weapons is a forum for federal parliamentarians to meet and interact with nuclear disarmament and non-proliferation advocates on matters relating to the Treaty on the Prohibition of Nuclear Weapons. →

 This page documents speeches, questions and motions by federal members and senators in favour of nuclear disarmament, participation in the TPNW, as well as comments that refer to or congratulate ICAN, since 2017. →